Nine vie to replace Boris Johnson

 The race comes after Johnson, 58, was brought down by a series of scandals, the most recent involving his decision to promote a lawmaker who had been accused of sexual misconduct to a senior position in his government.

-An influential Conservative party committee is expected to lay out the rules for the leadership contest on Monday, with news reports suggesting that Conservative lawmakers will narrow the field to two before Parliament breaks for its summer recess on July 21.
+An influential Conservative party committee is expected to lay out the rules for the leadership contest this week, with news reports suggesting that Conservative lawmakers will narrow the field to two before Parliament breaks for its summer recess on July 21.

 Party members around the country will then vote on the final choice before the end of August, the Times of London reported.